Monarchomachs: Theory of tyrannicide

 The Monarchomachs included jurists such as the Calvinists François Hotman (1524–1590), Théodore de Bèze (1519–1605), Simon Goulart (1543–1628), Nicolas Barnaud (1538–1604), Hubert Languet (1518–1581), Philippe de Mornay (1549–1623) and George Buchanan (1506–1582), as well as Catholic writers such as Juan de Mariana (1536–1624).
-They had a special influence in the so-called Dutch revolt and contributed to the Netherlands becoming the first modern nation state.
+They had a special influence in the so-called Dutch revolt and contributed to the Netherlands' Act of Abjuration.
 Through the means of libels and theoretical tracts, they revived the doctrine of the tyrannicide.
 It had been opposed during the Middle Ages by the "legists" (jurists who theorized the royal power) who attempted to reserve the title of tyrant to those who tried to overturn the ruling monarch.
 Legists thus ended up legitimizing, under the name of "tyrannicide", the assassinations of political opponents ordered by the monarch.
 The Dutch Constitutional Law professor A.M.
 Donner on page 16 of his state law manual calls Johannus Althusius "the last of the monarchomachs".
 Typically Johannes Althusius in his Politica opposes Jean Bodin.

 Monarchomachs considered that the end of the state was prosperity of the whole social group, as the true sovereign, granting effective practice of power to the king, whose authority remained of divine right.
 Exercise of popular sovereignty was to be delegated to the magistrates and the officers of the crown.
 They considered that the people were a collective body, possessed of a specific wisdom, which allowed them to understand better than the king the common good, distinct from the interest of each of its parties.
 Assimilated to the medieval universitas, the people was thus considered as a legal subject, whose interests were represented by the General Estates.
 This conception of the magistrates and the association of wise people as best representants of the people separated them from modern conception of democracy, as they restricted effective power to a minority.
 Max Weber considered them in his lecture Politics as a Vocation as participants of the movement of rationalization of law in Europe.

 The Monarchomachs also claimed that if the sovereign persecuted true religion, he would violate the contract concluded between God and the people, who were thus granted a right of rebellion.
 They were inspired by Aristotle, Thomas Aquinas, and the School of Salamanca on the killing of "bad kings".
 This legitimization of tyrannicide may have inspired as much the friar Clément, who assassinated Henry III in 1589, as Ravaillac, who assassinated Henry IV in 1610.
 Rebellion against tyranny was considered not only as necessary, but as a divine right.